-There is no national framework supporting a comprehensive approach to hate crime recording and data collection; the government's National Crime Prevention Strategy and Action Plan do not include any specific measure relating to countering hate crime.
+There is no national framework supporting a comprehensive approach to hate crime recording and data collection.
+For example, the government's National Crime Prevention Strategy and Action Plan do not include any specific measure relating to countering hate crime.
 In a welcome development, on 1 July 2018 a flag was introduced to improve the system and allow the tracking of hate crime cases and to capture specific protected characteristics.
 However, there are still gaps that undermine the quality of the data.
-There was a significant increase in recorded hate crimes in 2017 (from 33 to 233, according to http://hatecrime.osce.org/hungary?year=2017), however, it is unclear whether this is due to improved recording or a change in recording policy and practice.
+There was a significant increase in recorded hate crimes in 2017, however, it is unclear whether this is due to improved recording or a change in recording policy and practice.